-Alvin Lau, a four-time Canadian Collegiate Athletic Association gold medalist in Badminton, will be inducted into the CCAA Hall of Fame in the Athlete Category.
+Alvin Lau, a four-time Canadian Collegiate Athletic Association gold medalist in Badminton, was be inducted into the CCAA Hall of Fame in the Athlete Category.

 Lau, along with partner Charmagne Yeung, captured three straight CCAA titles for Douglas College in Mixed Doubles (2006-08).
 He earned another CCAA gold medal in Men’s Doubles (2009) as well as a silver medal in Men’s Doubles (2010).

 In five seasons with the Royals, Lau led the British Columbia Colleges Athletic Association (BCCAA, now PACWEST) to five consecutive Team Supremacy awards (2006-10).

 He earned CCAA All-Canadian awards and was named CCAA Men’s Badminton Player of the Year in each of his final two seasons at Douglas (2009-10).

 “Alvin exemplified excellence on and off the badminton court as a student-athlete and continues to give back to the sport of badminton through his work at Badminton BC,” said Brian McLennon, Athletics Manager.
 “Alvin success within the BCCAA/PACWEST and the CCAA is testament to Douglas College excellence within the sport of badminton.”

 Lau credits the Royals’ success to head coach Al Mawani and the incredible system he built at Douglas.

 “At the height of the program, the Douglas team would have made up over half the Canadian National team if it were not for immigration policies,” said Lau.
 “It was quite the adventure with all the travels and competition.”